ESSER Air Quality Improvement Funds for Schools

 Bipolar ionization and other ozone generators can create ozone to “shock” airborne pollutants.
 This process is dangerous and introduces a known indoor air pollutant, ozone, into your air in order to try to filter out other pollutants, which doesn’t make any sense.

-HEPA filters don’t introduce anything into your air, they only filter out pollutants.
+Using HEPA filter media and a strong motor doesn't introduce anything into your air, it only filters out pollutants.

-All you need to clean your indoor air is a portable air purifier that has a HEPA filter and quality motor.
+All you need to clean your indoor air is a portable air purifier that has a high efficiency air filter and a quality motor.